Toronto streetcar system: 21st century (2001–present)

 The first two Flexity Outlook streetcars entered service on route 510 Spadina, on August 31, 2014; at the same time, all-door boarding and proof-of-payment (POP) was introduced on all 510 Spadina streetcars.
 Fare payments by Presto on the Flexity cars was introduced on November 30, 2014.
 On November 22, 2015, the TTC started to operate its new fleet of Flexity Outlook streetcars from its new Leslie Barns maintenance and storage facility.

 On December 14, 2015, the TTC expanded Presto, POP and all-door loading to include all streetcars on all routes.
-All streetcar passengers are required to carry proof that they have paid their fares such as a validated TTC senior, youth or student ticket; an adult single-ride ticket; a paper transfer; or a Presto card or ticket while riding.
-At the same time, the TTC also activated the option for customers to purchase single-ride tickets using debit or credit cards on the fare vending machines on Flexity Outlook streetcars.
+All streetcar passengers are required to carry proof that they have paid their fares such as a single-ride ticket; a paper transfer; or a tapped-in Presto card while riding.
+At the same time, the TTC also activated the option for customers to purchase single-ride tickets using debit or credit cards on the fare vending machines on Flexity streetcars.

 With the January 3, 2016, service changes, 510 Spadina became the first wheelchair-accessible streetcar route using mainly Flexity streetcars.
 However, CLRV and ALRV streetcars were used in some cases as a backup plan in the event there were not enough Flexity streetcars.

 On June 19, 2016, the TTC launched the 514 Cherry streetcar route to supplement 504 King service along King Street between Dufferin and Sumach streets.
-The new route operated every 15 minutes or better and initially used some and later only the Commission's new accessible Flexity streetcars.
+The new route operated every 15 minutes or better and initially used some and later only the commission's then-new accessible Flexity streetcars.
 The eastern end of the 514 route ran on a newly constructed branch, originally named the Cherry Street streetcar line, which is located in a reserved side-of-street right-of-way.

 On September 12, 2017, 509 Harbourfront became the first streetcar route in Toronto to operate Flexity streetcars with electrical pickup by pantograph instead of trolley pole.
 That November, the King Street Transit Priority Corridor, a transit mall, was established along King Street between Bathurst and Jarvis streets.